Nextpeer/Nextpeer-libgdx/README.md

 [Install Android SDK][AndroidSDK] <br>
 [Install Android ADT][AndroidADT] <br>
 [Download the latest Nextpeer Andoid SDK] [LatestSDK] <br>
-[Download the Nextpeer-LibGDX example][libgdxexample] <br>
+[Download the Nextpeer-libGDX example][libgdxexample] <br>

 <a id="ImportProjects"></a>
 ## Import Projects
-The Nextpeer-LibGDX example has 2 folders:
+The Nextpeer-libGDX example has 2 folders:

 + `starter` - which contains the start project for this tutorial.
 Use this project when going through this tutorial.
 + `final`- which contains the complete source code for this tutorial.
 This version is how your code will look like once you’ve completed the tutorial.